Australian Registered Medical Device

 What Is Vagus Nerve Stimulation?

-Vagus nerve stimulation is a medical procedure involving the implantation of a device called a VNS or pulse generator.
-It is typically placed under the skin in the upper chest area with a lead wire connecting to the vagus nerve.
-This device sends mild electrical impulses that send signals to the brain.
+Vagus nerve stimulation is a medical technique for treating epilepsy, depression, and heart conditions.
+It involves the implantation of a device called a VNS or pulse generator.
+The device is placed under the skin in the upper chest area with a lead wire connecting to the vagus nerve.

-The exact mechanism of how electrical pulses help the vagus nerve is not fully understood.
-However, it is thought to involve the modulation of neurotransmitters.
 When the device delivers the pulses, it sends electrical signals to the brain.

-These impulses then travel along the nerve fibres to reach different areas of the brain, where they can modulate neural activity.
-This modulation can have various effects on the body, depending on the specific condition being treated.
+During the stimulation, the device sends electrical pulses at regular intervals.
+The intensity and frequency can be adjusted based on individual needs and responses.
+These pulses then travel along the nerve fibres to reach different areas of the brain, where they can modulate neural activity.
+This modulation can have various effects on the body, depending on the target condition.

 Use Cases

-A woman holding holding her right shoulder
+A woman holding the left side of her neck

 An Overview of Vagus Nerve Stimulation as a Therapeutic Approach

-Vagus nerve stimulation is an FDA-approved therapeutic approach for various medical conditions.
-Firstly, the vagal nerve plays a key role in regulating many bodily functions, including heart rate, digestion, breathing, and cardiovascular activities.
+Additionally, the vagus nerve plays a key role in regulating many body functions, such as heart rate, digestion, breathing, and cardiovascular activities.
 Thus, this treatment modality aims to restore balance, improve the normal functioning of vital organs, and alleviate the related conditions.
+Health professionals may combine them with rehabilitation and other therapies to maximise their effectiveness.

 Its Importance in Regulating Bodily Functions

-The back of a woman holding her shoulder
+A woman holding her left shoulder

 How Vagus Nerve Stimulation Works